 3. Mower Producing Smoke

-A mower will produce smoke if an oil passes into the cylinder from the crankcase and starts to burn off.
-Low oil capacity can also be responsible and could cause the components to burn due to friction.
+A mower may produce smoke if oil passes into the cylinder from the crankcase and starts to burn off.
+Another possible cause could be low oil capacity, leading to components burning due to friction.

 The issue can be fixed by reducing the oil level in the crankcase to the recommended level.
 If the problem persists, you can take it to the repair shop.